nischalstha9/nischalstha9/README.md

-# Hi there, I'm Nischal | Backend Enthusiast by hobby.
+# Hi there, I'm Nischal | Backend Enthusiast by hobby
 ## Perks
 - Proficient knowledge of Python
 - Skilled to develop websites with Django and its packages